FinCEN Files: The art of evading sanctions | DW | 24.09.2020

 Sanctions are popular means to frighten despots and enforce national interests.
 But the FinCEN files show that sanctions can be circumvented, often with the help of banks.

-When Syrian President Bashar Al-Assad was seen to commit atrocities against his own people, President Barack Obama imposed sanctions on representatives of his regime in April 2011.
-The measures targeted wealthy Syrians including Mahir al-Assad, the president's brother, aiming to ensure that those responsible for such atrocities would not be able to send their money around the globe.
+When Syrian President Bashar Assad used military violence against his own people during protests in 2011, US President Barack Obama imposed sanctions on representatives of his regime.
+The measures targeted wealthy Syrians, including Mahir al-Assad, the president's brother, aiming to ensure that those responsible for the violence would not be able to move their money around the globe.

-The EU followed suit shortly afterwards and Syria sanctions were quickly extended.
+The European Union followed suit shortly after, and sanctions were quickly extended.
 The regime's access to weapons, to gasoline, to the international financial market was to be blocked.
 Such targeted sanctions are considered the means of choice for exerting pressure on despots and their associates.

 Read more: FinCEN files — tracing the flow of dirty money